TIBCOSoftware/snappydata/docs/reference/API_Reference/apireference_guide.md

 # SnappyData API Reference Guide

-This guides gives details of the APIs provided by SnappyData.
+This guide gives details of the APIs provided by SnappyData.
+The following APIs are included in SnappyData:

 | SnappySession APIs | DataFrameWriter APIs |SnappyStoreHiveCatalog APIs|